Paakwasi12/Reservoir_Pressure_Simulator/README.md

 # Reservoir_Pressure_Simulator
 The code defines a class called PressureSolver.
-This class has methods for solving for the pressure distribution in a reservoir, as well as methods for plotting the well pressure.

 The __init__ method of the PressureSolver class takes the following arguments: